2020 Best Colleges & Universities for Animation

 Degree: BA in Animation and Digital Arts

-The John C. Hench Division of Animation at the University of Southern California curriculum includes classic character animation, 2D and 3D storytelling, performance capture, visual effect, motion graphics, stop-motion, and more.
-USC Animation students have the opportunity to study abroad at Studio Art Centers International (SACI) in Florence, Italy.
+The John C. Hench Division of Animation at the University of Southern California curriculum includes classic character animation, 2D and 3D storytelling, performance capture, visual effects, motion graphics, stop-motion, and more.
+USC Animation students can study abroad at Studio Art Centers International (SACI) in Florence, Italy.

 Degree: BFA in Animation